 The oil contains the phytochemical known as calophyllolide which is anti-inflammatory.
-This anti-inflammatory property, together with the oil’s ability to aid skin tissue regeneration, makes it ideal in the treatment of both dry and oily skin conditions – such as eczema and acne – that is prone to flare-ups.
+This anti-inflammatory property, together with the oil’s ability to aid skin tissue regeneration, make it ideal in the treatment of both dry and oily skin conditions – such as eczema and acne – that are prone to flare ups.

 The oil contains: up to 50% oleic acid – an omega 9 fatty acid which helps the regulate the skin’s own oil secretion and production, can lower cholesterol and promotes the production of antioxidants – and up to 50% linoleic acid, an omega 6 essential fatty acid; and quantities of palmitic and stearic acid.
 The essential fatty acids help to moisturize and soften the skin.